reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ```

-The only line that is different is line 21, which includes `{!reach} hasRandom`, from the Reach standard library, in the interface.
+The only line that is different is line 21, which includes `{!rsh} hasRandom`, from the Reach standard library, in the interface.
 We'll use this to generate a random number to protect Alice's hand.

 ```